-DRM drawn attention of the Communist Party and Governments from the central to the local levels.
+DRM draws attention of the Communist Party and Governments from the central to the local levels.

-During the 2020 - 2021, several under law documents have been issued for the purpose of strengthening the disaster risk management from Central to local levels.
+During the 2020 - 2022, several under law documents have been issued for the purpose of strengthening the disaster risk management from Central to local levels.

 For the first time, the Politburo issued the Directive on strengthening the Party's leadership in disaster preparedness, response and recovery (Directive 42-CT/TW dated March 24/2020).
-The Conference to review the DRM operations chaired by the Prime Minister, Deputy Prime Minister - Head of the National Committee was successfully organized in the years of 2020 and 2021.
+The Conference to review the DRM operations chaired by the Prime Minister, Deputy Prime Minister - Head of the National Committee was successfully organized in the years of 2021 and 2022.

-Figure 13 : The Prime Minister made a speech directing the National Conference
+Figure 16: The Deputy Prime Minister made a speech in the 2022 National Conference

-Disaster risk reduction is integrated into the socio-economic development plans at all sectors and levels
+DRM is integrated into the socio-economic development plans at all sectors and levels